Gay–straight alliance: Ontario

 The first elementary school GSA in Ontario was started in 2008 at the Sunnyside Public School in Kitchener.

 In Ontario, Arnprior District High school, a small rural Ottawa Valley town started a GSA created by the students in 2009.
 This GSA won one of three Jer's Vision "Youth Role Model of The Year" awards in April 2009.
 The next year a GSA was founded by students in 2010 at Renfrew Collegiate Institute in the town of Renfrew.

 In December 2011, the government of the most populous Canadian province, Ontario, announced it would bring a legislation making it mandatory for all publicly funded schools to support the formation of "tolerance clubs" and student associations.
 Gay–straight clubs were to be specifically mentioned in that act.
 The main focus of that Bill 14 would be to counterattack bullying of students, particularly those of a racial or sexual minority.

 Beyond a school group the Toronto District School Board has been committed to an unwritten alliance with their students.
 In addition to co-hosting the OUTShine GSA National Summit in 2013, they funded the Triangle Program at OASIS Alternative School, designed for gay, lesbian, bisexual and transgender students who are at risk of dropping out or committing self-harm because of harassment in regular schools.

 As of 2011, 37% of schools in Ontario were reported to have a GSA.

-Quebec

 New Brunswick

-In 2008, the non-profit organization Pride in Education was founded to protect the safety and wellbeing of LGBT students in New Brunswick.
+In 2008, the non-profit organization Pride in Education was founded to protect the safety and wellbeing of LGBTQ students in New Brunswick.
 In 2010, they held the first annual Pride in Education GSA Conference for students and teachers interested in creating GSAs.

 The first GSA in New Brunswick was founded in 2013 at Woodstock High School following the suggestion of Svend Robinson.